idec2021/Vilnius_GMC/docs/project/results.md

 ## Cloning and purification

 Genes were cloned in pKTCTET-0-Kan vector containing a C-terminal 6His-tag (Obexer et al., 2016).
-Retro-aldolase (RA) was cloned in the same vector as control.
-Sanger sequencing relvealed that LytE gene underwent a frame-shift mutation, and construct was not used.
+Retro-aldolase 95.2B-3 (RA) was cloned in the same vector as control.
+Sanger sequencing relvealed that LytE gene underwent a frame-shift mutation, therefore the construct was not used.
 Genes were expressed in *Escherichia coli*.
-Sufficient amounts of RA, SagAP60 and LytEP60 were purified, but not full length SagA (Fig 1).
-Later on larger amounts of RA and SagAP60 proteins were purified using ÄKTA Avant chromatography system (Fig 2).
+And purified over a Ni-NTA column.
+RA, SagAP60 and LytEP60 were purified with acceptable yield, while full length SagA was not recovered in the eluate(Fig 1).
+Larger amounts of RA and SagAP60 proteins were purified using ÄKTA Avant chromatography system in a second stage (Fig 2).

 ![SDS-PAGE](img/sds-page.png){ width=300px }